Heading to the Costa del Sol and Andalusia for the holidays? After Seville and Granada, Málaga: discover the districts where to stay in Málaga!

 Nestled between the Mediterranean Sea and the mountains, Malága is located at the southern end of the Spanish region of Andalusia.
 The second largest province in Andalusia with 569,130 inhabitants (2015), Málaga is an important economic and cultural hub, situated at the crossroads between the East and the West.
 From flamenco to cultural visits, along with a profusion of tapas bars, restaurants, shows, concerts, beach parties, student parties, you will not get bored in the “intrepid” city!
 Málaga is the ideal place to indulge in the best that Spanish culture has to offer.

 There are more than 1,300 establishments in the Malagenean hotel sector, which attracts almost half of Andalusia’s tourism.
 Finding a place to stay in Málaga promises to be as easy as it is expensive!
 Find out about the best places to stay in Málaga, Spain’s 6th largest city.
+And while you’re at it, book a parking spot in Malagafor the convenience of not having to go through the hassle of finding a spot after every outing.
+It will cost about as much as if you alternated between free and ticketed street parking but the convenience will really be noticeable.

 Photo credit: Flickr – rey perezoso